sirstanislav/react-mesto-auth/README.md

 # Project: Mesto-React-Auth

-Here is React project with authorization and registration.
-Use your previous work on the Mesto project.
-It can be the work of the 11th sprint or its improved version after the last 2 sprints.
+Mesto - an interactive page where you can register users, add photos, delete them, and like them.
 All requests for authorization, registration and token verification work through the `https://auth.nomoreparties.co service`.

 The project is written in `HTML`, `CSS`, `JSX` using `React Fraemwork`.
 To building the SPA was used the `BEM` methodology.
 Data came from the server and was sent to it through a class component using `RestAPI`.